Driving licence in Sweden: Driving test for class A (motorcycle)

 The student must show ability to hold the weight of the motorcycle by walking with it.
 Then the student must do a driving test in very slow speed, in order to show balance.
 After that there is a test to maneuver away from obstacles at 50 km/h, and then a brake test at 70 km/h and 90 km/h.

 If the student has passed these tests, a driving test in the city is performed, and then on a highway.
 The student must be able to handle traffic, know the traffic rules and be able to handle the acceleration of the motorcycle.

 Driving test for class B (car)

-The student must show knowledge of how to do a standard check of the vehicle, like checking the brakes, brake fluid, and lights.

-Then there is the driving test.
-When it comes to B licence, the student goes through three steps, city road (for example driving in a soft manner), highway (making sure the student accelerates fast, yet driving safely for the environment and traffic safety), housing estate (making sure the student is observant of people and pets that may move through these areas).
-The student must be able to handle traffic and know the traffic rules.
+The student must show knowledge of how to do a safety check of the vehicle, like checking the brakes, brake fluid, and lights.
+After the safety check, the student will undergo a driving test.
+When it comes to B licence, the student goes through three steps, city roads (for example driving in a soft manner), highway (making sure the student accelerates fast, yet driving safely for the environment and traffic safety) and housing estates (making sure the student is observant of people and pets that may move through these areas).
+The student must be able to handle traffic and know the traffic rules and drive in a safe manner.